The Ulimate Everest Trekking Experience!

 Chhukung – Island Peak Base camp (5,100m) – Chhukung: 6 / 7 hours.

 The path from Chhukung is fairly steep climbing south then turning east to follow the main line of the valley.
 It zigzags along or below the southern flank of the moraine from the Lhotse Glacier.
 A short trek along the stream then leads to what we call Big-rock.
 The route to the Amphu Lapcha lies to the southeast.
-Anothe zigzag trek through the Imja and Lhotse glacier moraines leads to a wide valley flanking the SW side of Island peak.
+Another zigzag trek through the Imja and Lhotse glacier moraines leads to a wide valley flanking the SW side of Island peak.
+The adventurous can circumnavigate the small glacial lake between Amphu Lapcha la and Island Peak Base Camp.
+Plenty of options.

 We trek down from the rear of monastery and continue down until we reach Phunki Tenga.
 We trek up gradually through a forest.
 Once we are out of the forest we will be walking along a ridge from where we can seeon the left one of the deepest gorges of Nepal.
 In spring the rhododendrons will look superb making the valley even more beautiful.
 We arrive at Namche Bazaar (3,440m/11,286ft) for overnight stay.